iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - it is appropriate when, there is no duplicate data.
 - you must have to use order by clause
+- we can also use partition by (optional)
+- row number starts from 1 for every partition

 `SELECT firstname, lastname, salary, row_number() over (order by salary desc) FROM employee;`